ANTH 104 Introductory Cultural Anthropology (4)

 An ethnographic research course in which students study the cultural contexts of schools and classrooms, families and youth cultures, hidden curricula and diversity.
 Students should expect to complete a semester-long, field research project in a nearby school.
 Not available for credit for students who have completed EDUC/ANTH 204.
 Prerequisite: One course in education or anthropology.

 ANTH 401 Anthropological Field Methods (4)

 Designed to train upper-division anthropology students to develop and carry out field research, the course first focuses on specific field methods used by anthropologists, ethnomethodology, network analysis, and statistical analysis.
 The second part of the course comprises a supervised field study where such methods can be tested.
 The last part of the course consists of data analysis and presentation.
-Open only to students pursuing majors in anthropology.
+Not open to students pursuing programs in anthropology.

 ANTH 403 Social Theory (4)